Sign In Register

 Safety Score

-Bruce has an average annual temperature of 43°F (6°C).
+Bruce has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 13°F in January while summers reach 71°F in July.
-Annual precipitation is 25.2 inches.
+The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 25.2 inches (drier than the 38-inch national average).
+The area receives 35.8 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 1,625 feet.

 Temperature